sunnysong14/HumLa-fse2023/README.md

-# HumLa: A Practical Human Labeling Method for Online Just-in-Time Software Defect Prediction
+# HumLa: A Practical Human Labeling Method for Online JIT-SDP

 This repository contains the source codes together with the datasets to replicate the following paper: